In this article:

 - Basic Anatomy and Physiology

-With a Bachelor’s Degree in Healthcare Administration, graduates typically qualify for administrative assistant positions with larger healthcare organizations or for more senior roles with smaller ones.
+With a Bachelor’s Degree in Healthcare Administration, graduates typically qualify for medical secretary positions with larger healthcare organizations or for more senior roles with smaller ones.

 Classes at the bachelor’s level include: